A Generalized Matching Reconfiguration Problem: Proof of Theorem

 \begin {proof} Let $\Pi_1,\ldots, \Pi_r$ denote the simple alternating blue-red paths or cycles in $H$ ordered so that the paths and cycles of positive colored weight appear first, and only then the paths or cycles of non-positive colored weight.
 In other words, the paths and cycles of positive colored weight have smaller indices than those of non-positive colored weight.
 As $\sum_{j=1}^r c(\Pi_j) = w(\cM') - w(\cM^*) > 0$ and $c(\Pi_j)$ are ordered positive first, it easily follows that

 Therefore, after treating $\Pi_1, \ldots, \Pi_i$, the weight of $\cM^*$ has increased by $\sum_{j=1}^i c(\Pi_j)$, which is a positive value.
 When treating the next path $\Pi_{i+1}$ in $H$, we add the non-negative value $\sum_{j=1}^i c(\Pi_j)$ to the weight of the first red edge in $\Pi_{i+1}$, which allows us to view $\Pi_{i+1}$ as having a positive colored weight.
-To complete the proof of this lemma, we note that the total transformation is obtained by concatenating all the transformations of $\Pi_1,\ldots, \Pi_r$ in the order in which they appear. \QED \end {proof}
+To complete the proof of this lemma, we note that the total transformation is obtained by concatenating all the transformations of $\Pi_1,\ldots, \Pi_r$ in the order in which they appear; and, in particular, if each of these transformations is carried out in time linear in the length of the path/cycle, the total runtime of the transformation will be $O(|\cM| + |\cM'|)$. \QED \end {proof}

 By Lemma~\ref{le:red}, we may assume that $H$ is a path $\Pi$ consisting of $k$ pairs of blue-red edges $b_1 \circ r_1 \circ \cdots \circ b_k \circ r_k$, where $b_i \in \cM^*, r_i \in \cM'$, for $i=1,\ldots, k$, and we allow for $b_1$ or $r_k$ (or both) to be empty; we will make this assumption henceforth.